Top Frequently Asked Questions for Electronic Filing (e-file)

 • The cause of this rejection is the result of a typo on another return or an attempt by another party to claim a benefit using your dependent's SSN.
 The IRS has security measures in place to ensure the accuracy of returns submitted.

-• Don't attach any information or documents with your return proving your eligibility to claim a dependent; if needed, the IRS will contact you by mail for any supporting documentation.
+If you've verified this dependent's SSN and found no errors, unfortunately you need to file a paper return.
+Don't attach any extra information or documents to the return to prove your eligibility to claim a dependent.
+If needed, the IRS will contact you later by mail for supporting documentation.

 Answer: